All Posts

 Enterprise video platforms have several features that make them essential for businesses planning to expand their video production.
 Below are just some of the functions they should look for.

-Users should look for enterprise video platforms that offer a built-in editing tool, preferably one capable of producing professional-grade results.
+Developers should look for enterprise video platforms that offer a built-in editing tool, preferably one capable of producing professional-grade results.

-Businesses should be able to customize their videos however they want.
+Developers should be able to customize their videos however they want.
 That’s why they look for EVPs that offer white-label options.

 Don’t work with fly-by-night platforms that don’t offer security and privacy.
 Who gets access control over the videos?
 Is content encrypted?
 Is there user authentication?
+These are all things to consider when dealing with something as sensitive as using someone’s likeness to create videos.

 A good enterprise video platform must have built-in analytics.
 It’s the best way to track video performance.